sqlfluff/sqlfluff/docs/source/configuration.rst

 the templating engine will expect variables for templating to be available in the config, and the templater will be look in the section corresponding to the context for that templater.
-By convention, the config for the *jinja* templater is found in the *jinjacontext* section and the config for the *python* templater is found in the *pythoncontext* section.
+By convention, the config for the *jinja* templater is found in the *sqlfluff:templater:jinja:context* section and the config for the *python* templater is found in the *sqlfluff:templater:python:context* section.

 For example, if passed the following *.sql* file: